bwalex/docker_boss/README.md

 The etcd module adds/updates/removes keys in etcd based on changes to the containers.
 This can be used to provide dynamic settings based on the containers to other tools interfacing with etcd, such as SkyDNS and confd.

 The `server` setting defines the host and port of the etcd server.
 SSL and basic HTTP auth are not yet supported.
+The `host` field is rendered as an ERB template, and has access to two helper functions, `interface_ipv4(some_intf)` and `interface_ipv6(some_intf)` which get the IPv4 or IPv6 address of a particular host interface.

 The `setup` setting is a template, each line of which can manipulate keys in etcd.
 These key manipulations are run once when the module/DockerBoss starts, and can be used to ensure a clean slate, free of any old keys from a previous run.
+The `setup` template can use the `interface_ipv4` and `interface_ipv6` helpers.
 Each line must follow one of the following formats:

  - `ensure <key> <value>` - sets a given key in etcd to the given value.
  - `absent <key>` - removes a given key in etcd.